rstropek/git-fundamentals/labs/0030-tags-stashing.md

 * This will become our version 2.0.
 Therefore, add a tag: `git tag -a v2.0 -m 'V2 with restart logic'`
   * See list of tags: `git tag`
   * See tags noted in log: `git log`

+## Tips for Further Exercises

+* If you plan to use a Git GUI tool in practice, repeat the exercise with your tool of choice.